 The source of swallowing problems involves restricted muscles of the upper body.
 This muscular problem causes nerve signals to disengage.
 Lengthening tightened muscles (using the AIS method) of the upper body will help the cranial nerves to work properly, which can cure swallowing problems.
 The muscular system is interconnected to the nervous system.
 The inability to swallow is affected primarily by a muscle in the jaw called the digastric muscle.
 The digastric muscle of the jaw is affected by tightness in the neck.
 And muscular tension in the neck is affected by inflexibility in the chest, upper arms, shoulders, and upper back muscles.
 The focus of dysphagia treatment is to thoroughly unwind all the upper body muscles because they are affecting the digastric muscle.

-Treatment process in dysphagia
+Dysphagia Treatment process

 Treatment begins with assisted stretching to the chest, and then follows to the shoulders, upper arms, and upper back.
 These muscles are the foundation to which the digastric muscle rests on.
 Even closer to the digastric muscle are the muscles of the neck.
 Target neck muscles that require lengthening include the sternocleidomastoid, the scalenes, and the levator scapula muscles.
 Freeing these muscles will automatically reduce tension in the jaw, which will facilitate opening the mouth and swallowing ability.